In today’s tutorial, we’re going to learn how to create a simple ruby gemstone icon, using nothing more than some basic geometric shapes and tools.

 Add the bottom-left segment using a copy (Control-C > Control-F) of the top one, which we will horizontally reflect (right click > Transform > Reflect > Horizontal), and then position towards the bottom as seen in the reference image.

-Add the right-sided segments using a copy (Control-C > Control-F) of the left ones, which we will vertically reflect (right click > Transform > Reflect > Vertical) and then position onto the opposite side of the gem.
+Add the right-sided segments using a copy (Control-C > Control-F) of the left ones, which we will vertically reflect (right click > Transform > Reflect > Vertical) and then position onto the opposite side of the ruby gemstone icon.
 Once you have the shapes in place, set the top and bottom one’s color to #DD4E43, and the middle one’s to #CC413A.